Home / Workshops

 Living Mindfully Alumni sitting group

-Evening sessions for the alumni of the 3 SIT mindfulness courses we have run at the Stables.
+Evening sessions for the alumni of the 3 SIT mindfulness courses we have run at the Stables, and for anyone who has a regular mindfulness practice.
 The aim of the session is to support you to continue, or re-ignite, your mindfulness practice.

 We will spend plenty of time sitting, some time doing mindful communication, and some time in conversation.
 We will look at ways of maintaining a nourishing ‘formal’ practice and a lively connection with your ‘informal practice’, which is effectively your whole life!